Articles

 How-To

-Your Guide to Building Partner Personas for More Profitable Partnerships
+Building Ideal Partner Personas for More Profitable Partnerships

 Learn how to clearly define your partner personas so you can recruit the right partners and empower them to sell.

-Ask any stand-up comedian the #1 rule of their craft and they will tell you: You’ve got to know your audience.
+Ask any stand-up comedian the number one rule of their craft and they will tell you: You’ve got to know your audience.

 Running a successful partner marketing program is much the same — if you don't know your audience, you may be met with the dreaded response of... crickets.
 The reality is, many businesses launch partner programs without a clear understanding of who their partners are, only to later discover that they struggle to recruit new partners or keep them engaged in the program.

-Taking the time upfront to study your partner personas will inform a solid strategy for positioning the program to partners, providing them with the right resources and rewarding them in a way that motivates them.
+Taking the time upfront to study your partner personas will inform a solid strategy for positioning the program to partners, providing them with the right resources and creating commission structures that motivate them.
 What’s more, with these strong fundamentals in place, you’ll be in an excellent position to expand your program in the future — whether that involves targeting new personas or layering on new program types.

 What are partner personas?

 Partner personas are research-based profiles that describe each different group of partners you work with.
-Not every program will need multiple personas, and it’s certainly okay to focus on a single persona.
-However, if you’re running multiple partner programs (e.g. an affiliate program, as well as a referral program), you’ll need at least one persona for each program.
+Not every program will need multiple personas and it’s certainly okay to focus on a single persona.
+However, if you’re running multiple partner programs (for example, an affiliate program as well as a referral program), you’ll need at least one persona for each program.

 There are three main types of partner programs:

-1. Affiliate partner programs, where affiliate marketers, influencers, and content creators use custom campaign links to drive traffic to your website and campaigns.
+1. Affiliate partner programs: Affiliate marketers, B2B influencers and content creators use custom campaign links to drive traffic to your website and campaigns.

-2. Referral partner programs, where consultants and your own customers drive qualified leads to your sales team.
+2. Referral partner programs: Consultants and your own customers drive qualified leads to your sales team.

-3. Reseller partner programs, where agencies and value-added resellers (VARs) own the entire sales process and send your business closed deals.
+3. Reseller partner programs: Agencies and value-added resellers (VARs) own the entire sales process and send your business closed deals.

 You can also have multiple personas within one program type.
-For example, Riipen, an experiential learning platform, runs two different programs with four total personas: students, working professionals, organizations, and affiliates sourced from PartnerStack’s Marketplace.
+For example, Riipen, an experiential learning platform, runs multiple partner programs with at least four total personas: students, working professionals, organizations and affiliates sourced from PartnerStack’s Marketplace.

 riipen's partner persona layout based on their partnership program